 "He found firecrackers in the maintenance shed and there were firecrackers in the hot dogs at the welcome celebration.
 Three girls got hurt, and one of them ended up in the hospital."

-"That sucks, but I swear my cousin gave me those firecrackers he got in South Carolina.
+"That sucks, but I swear my cousin gave me those firecrackers.
+He got 'em in South Carolina.
 I thought they were cool so I kept 'em, thinkin' we could blow off a few down by the beach this summer.
 That's all."

 "Well they're the same type that were in the hot dogs, so it doesn't look good for you.
 I believe you, but good luck convincing my parents.
 At least my father didn't press charges, not yet anyway.
 By the way, I've been ordered never to see you again."